-- Velocity of Raindrops: Raindrops do not reach extremely high speeds during their free fall.
+Raindrops do not reach extremely high speeds during their free fall.
 If this does not occur, a person walking in the rain will be injured.
 This is because the viscous drag in air opposes the velocity of raindrops as they descend due to gravity.
 The drop reaches a terminal velocity when the viscous force equals the force of gravity.
-As a result, raindrops reaching the earth have a low kinetic energy.
+As a result, raindrops reaching the earth have low kinetic energy.

-- Parachute: When we jump out of an airplane, a parachute assists us in landing safely on the ground.
-Because in this case, the person falls with g acceleration due to gravity, but the acceleration decreases due to viscous drag in air until the person attains terminal velocity.
+When we jump out of an aeroplane, a parachute assists us in landing safely on the ground.
+Because in this case, the person falls with g acceleration due to gravity, but the acceleration decreases due to viscous drag in the air until the person attains terminal velocity.
 The person then drops at a constant speed and opens his parachute close to the ground at a predetermined period, allowing him to land safely near his destination.

-- It is used to calculate the charge on an electron.
+It is used to calculate the charge of an electron.
 (The oil drop method of Millikan)

 When a body falls through a viscous fluid, it produces relative motion between its different layers.
 As a result, the body experiences a viscous force that tends to retard its motion.
 As the velocity of the body increase, the viscous force (F = 6 π η r v) also increases.
 A stage is reached when the weight of the body becomes just equal to the sum of the upthrust and viscous force.
 Then no net force acts on the body, and it begins to move with a constant velocity.
 So, here comes the concept of Terminal Velocity.

 The maximum constant velocity acquired by a body while falling through a viscous medium is called its Terminal Velocity.